-Part I) Transcript and Identification of skills - In relation to the video recorded for Assignment 2, and with the aid of a process recording template provided in the course (i.e., via D2L), students will create a verbatim transcript of the interview (i.e., column A of the template) and in column B of the template identify specific interview skills demonstrated in relation to the specific facets of the interview detailed in column A. For example, students will stipulate in column B the various skills (i.e., active listening, purposeful silence, accurate empathy, positive regard, congruence, type of questioning employed, paraphrasing, summarizing, avoiding problem solving, advice giving etc.).
-The materials completed in column B, will be generated from the student's thoughtful, and critically reflective review of their video and should be specific and concise, using appropriate terminology and concepts from the course.
-These reflections offered in column B are NOT general statements.
-Rather, each reflection is specifically aligned to and pertains directly to a specific segment of corresponding content transcribed in the adjacent section of column A (i.e., comments in column B are specifically linked to segments of the transcript in column A).
+Step 1) Transcript and Identification of skills - In relation to the video recorded for Assignment 2, and with the aid of a process recording template provided in the course (i.e., via D2L), students will create a verbatim transcript of the interview (i.e., column A of the template) and in column B of the template identify specific interview skills demonstrated in relation to the specific facets of the interview detailed in column A. For example, students will stipulate in column B the various skills (e.g., active listening, purposeful silence, accurate empathy, positive regard, congruence, type of questioning employed, paraphrasing, summarizing, avoiding problem solving, advice giving etc.).
+The materials completed in column B, will be generated from the student's thoughtful review of their video and transcript and should be specific and concise, using appropriate terminology to label the skills identified.
+These materials included in column B NOT general statements, but the labelling/identification of specific skills used in the adjacent interaction in column A. (i.e., consistent with the process recording template, comments in column B are specifically linked to segments of the transcript in column A).

-Part II) The Critique- Continuing to use the provided process recording template from Part I of this assignment, students will offer a critique of the skill demonstrated in column B, relative to the transcript item in column A. Specifically, students are invited to highlight if they were pleased with this skill, whether this demonstrated skill aligned with their actual intentions, how this skill may relate to the interviewee's situation/circumstances/needs (per the case-vignette).
-If the student was displeased by this specific skill they may reflect upon this in column C by indicating what specifically they did not like about this specific skill application, as well as identify preferred alternatives (i.e., what they could have done differently as opposed to what they demonstrated in the video, as outlined in column A, and identified in column B).
+Step 2) The Critique- Continuing to use the provided process recording template, students will offer a specific analysis/critique of the various transactions/interactions/exchanges with their simulated client (i.e., role play partner).
+For example, in column C the student can offer an analysis of the specific skill they used in the adjacent column A. This analysis could highlight what they were pleased with/satisfied with the use of a skill; how this skill matched their intention; how this skill matched the needs of the client (per the provide case vignette) at that specific juncture of the conversation etcetera.
+In column C the student could also consider reflecting on skills that they were dissatisfied with, including why they were displeased with this specific exchange/transaction with the client, as well as identify specific alternatives (i.e., what they could have done differently in that specific transaction with the simulated client).
 Where appropriate students should make explicit links to materials from the course in column C, including reference to in-class materials and/or readings.
-Assignments will only be accepted via D2L dropbox.
+Assignments will only be accepted via D2L Dropbox.
 Referenced materials should be done so following the appropriate in-text and reference page formatting consistent with APA 7th Edition guidelines.